John C. Breckinridge: Return to the U.S. and death

-By 1873, Breckinridge began to experience health problems which he referred to as "pleuro-pneumonia".
+By 1873, Breckinridge began to experience health problems to which he referred as "pleuro-pneumonia".
 Repeated surgeries and visits to the New York coast and the Virginia mountains did not improve his condition.
 In May 1875, he consulted surgeons Lewis Sayre and Samuel D. Gross, who concluded that his ill health was caused by cirrhosis brought on by injuries to his liver suffered during the war.
 Of more immediate concern was the fluid that filled two-thirds of one of his lungs.
 On May 11, Sayre attempted to create an artificial opening through which the fluid could drain; although he had to stop before completing the operation, some of the fluid was drained, bringing a measure of relief.
 Assisted by Beck and Frank K. Hunt, Breckinridge completed his will.
 Sayre further alleviated Breckinridge's pain via another surgery on the morning of May 17, but by the afternoon, his condition rapidly worsened, and he died at approximately 5:45 p.m. at the age of 54.
 Basil Duke led the funeral procession to Lexington Cemetery where Breckinridge's body was buried.

 Legacy

 Historical reputation

 As a military commander, Breckinridge was highly respected by some.
 Fellow Confederate George M. Edgar, describing Breckinridge's performance, wrote:

 General Breckinridge had few if any superiors on the field of battle.
 Besides being a man of wonderful courage, he had a keen eye to discern the strong and weak points of the enemy's position, skill in using his forces to the best advantage, and a celerity of movement which reminded me of Jackson.

-On May 20, 1875, the Louisville Courier Journal declared that it was Breckinridge who was "truly representative of the rebellion as an actual force and its underlying causes."
+On May 20, 1875, the Louisville Courier Journal declared that it was Breckinridge who was "truly representative of the rebellion as an actual force and its underlying causes".
 He was viewed poorly in the North.
 The premature New York Times 1863 obituary labelled "him one of the basest and wickedest of traitors."

 His strengths included a reputation for dignity and integrity, and especially his tall, graceful and handsome appearance, with cordial manner, pleasing voice and eloquent address that was highly appreciated by voters, soldiers, and women alike.
 He was hailed as the personification of Kentucky chivalry.
 Observers said he was a "most noble looking man – a ladies man – such piercing blue eyes I never saw before.
 His very looks show his superiority over most men."